 The FDA cites that a healthy adult should only consume a maximum of 400mg of caffeine a day.
-As a result, I would warn you not to consume more than a single can of Bang energy drink and also be careful when drinking other caffeinated products after a can of Bang too!
+As a result, I would warn you not to consume more than a single can of Bang and also be careful when drinking other caffeinated products!

 Drinking too much caffeine may cause:

-Just don't take my word for it!
-It is mentioned and printed on their cans as shown below.
+Just don’t take my word for it!
+It is mentioned and printed on their cans.

-There are some warnings as to who shouldn't consume their products.
-Women who are pregnant or are nursing their babies should not be consuming their products.
-Also, if you are under medication or suffering from medical conditions, drinking Bang Energy drink is not recommended.
+There are some warnings as to who shouldn’t consume their products.
+Women who are pregnant or are nursing their babies should not be consuming Bang Energy.
+Also, if you are under medication or suffering from medical conditions, drinking Bang Energy is not recommended.

-If you fancy mixing different types of energy drink to create a special mix, sorry to disappoint but Bang recommends you to not drink other caffeine products while consuming their energy drinks.
+If you fancy mixing different types of energy drinks to create a special mix, sorry to disappoint but Bang recommends you to not drink other caffeine products while consuming their energy drinks.